EmperorsChildren/swr-request-generator-win/README.md

 }
 ```

-Then run `pnpm run start` to generate request file to example folder, modify code you want and see the results.
+Then run `yarn start` to generate request file to example folder, modify code you want and see the results.

-And there are some test cases in `__tests__` folder, you can run `pnpm run test` to see the results and help you modify the code.
+And there are some test cases in `__tests__` folder, you can run `yarn test` to see the results and help you modify the code.

 ## 🗂 Changelog